-For hangers, I’m all about the thin ones with the flocking so that your items don’t fall off, especially anything with a wide neck or slippery straps.
+For hangers, I’m all about the velvet hangers so that your items don’t fall off, especially anything with a wide neck or slippery straps.
 They save space and your closet will look amazing when everything’s hanging on the same sort of hanger.

 Tips from the pros: